-In mid-2018, the Euribor stood in negative territory where it has been since early 2017.
+In late 2020, the Euribor stood in negative territory where it has been since early 2017.
 Most Spanish banks were offering variable interest rate mortgages at the Euribor plus between 0.5% and 2%.
-Fixed rate mortgages stood at the Euribor plus 2% or 3%.
+Fixed rate mortgages stood at the Euribor plus 2% to 4%.

 Types of Spanish mortgages

 Deciding what type of mortgage suits your circumstances best requires careful consideration, taking into account your short, medium and long-term plans.
 The main types of mortgages available in Spain are as follows:

 Traditionally, this is by far the most popular type of Spanish mortgage, particularly since the Euribor has been in negative territory.
 The benefits of variable interest rates include the opportunity to take advantage of ‘cheap’ money and more choice of mortgages.
 On the other hand, with a variable interest mortgage you do not know how much your monthly repayments are going to be and interest rates may go up.